The Grand South African Tour

 We depart after breakfast and drive to the Giant’s Castle area for an easy walk to some of the country’s best-preserved ancient rock paintings.
 We have a peek into the mystical existence of these strange little people who became extinct at the beginning of the previous century.
 This afternoon we have time to take some hikes into the mountains.
 The scenery and views are magnificent!
 Overnight Giant’s Castle Complex.

 DAY 10 Giant’s Castle – Southern Drakensberg Mountains

 Today we travel along these magnificent mountains and enjoy the views.
-Visit some quaint art and craft shops in the upper Midlands Meander – many artistic people fled the hectic pace of the big cities and made their new homes in this very beautiful area.
+Visit some quaint art and craft shops in the upper Midlands Meander – many artistic people fled the big cities’ hectic pace and made their new homes in this stunning area.
 There is no limit to inspiration here if inspiration comes from natural beauty!
 Then we travel to Underberg, a picturesque little village situated in the foothills of the majestic Drakensberg Mountains.
-Our hotel is in the lap of the mountain with peaks towering over 3000m (10 000 ft) above sea level.
+Our hotel is in the mountain’s lap with peaks towering over 3000m (10 000 ft) above sea level.
 Overnight Sani Pass Hotel.